Job Title: Community Organizer

 amy@neighborstogether.org

-In your cover letter please describe your experience working as a community organizer, what you learned from that experience, and your approach to community organizing among low-income people.
+In your cover letter please describe your experience working as a community organizer, what you learned from that experience, and your philosophy of community organizing among low-income people.
 Cover letters that do not specifically address these three points will not be considered.

 Please include “Community Organizer” in the subject line.